futzu/SCTE35_threefive/ffrewrite.md

 <br>
 <br>
-<div> Let me preface this by saying this is not a criticism of ffmpeg.
-In my experience,
+<div> Let me preface this by saying this is not a criticism of ffmpeg.<br>
-ffmpeg tends to do things the correct way, and I have no problem adapting to them.
+ In my experience, ffmpeg tends to do things the correct way, <br>
+ and I have no problem adapting to them.<br>

-My goal is to keep threefive as flexible and compatible as possible.
+My goal is to keep threefive as flexible and compatible as possible.<br>
 </div>

 #### This is what I usually get for SCTE-35 packets.